Judd (engine): GV5

-In 2002, Judd introduced a variant of the GV4 known as the GV5.
+In 2004, Judd introduced a variant of the GV4 known as the GV5.
 The engine capacity increase to five litres was an attempt to reduce rpms, increase torque, and increase reliability.
-The GV5 quickly proved its superiority over the GV4, when it took second place in the teams' championship in the Rolex Sports Car Series in its debut year with Doran.
-Pescarolo Sport later went on to finish fourth at the 2004 24 Hours of Le Mans with a GV5.
+The GV5 quickly proved its superiority over the GV4, when it took second place in the teams' championship in the Rolex Sports Car Series in its debut year with Doran Pescarolo Sport later went on to finish fourth at the 2004 24 Hours of Le Mans with a GV5.
 The following year, Pescarolo finished in second place at Le Mans and won the teams' championship in the Le Mans Endurance Series.

 The GV5 received an upgrade in 2006, using lighter materials to decrease the weight of the unit by 20 kg.
-The GV5 S2 showed its performance by taking the Pescarolo to second place once again at Le Mans behind Audi's R10, as well as winning every event in the Le Mans Series season.
+The GV5 S2 showed its performance by taking the Pescarolo to second place once again at Le Mans behind Audi's R10 TDI, as well as winning every event in the Le Mans Series season.

 The engine was further upgraded in 2007, with an increase in displacement to 5.5 litres to produce more torque while attaining the maximum power at lower rpms and improving fuel consumption, as the Judd GV5.5 S2.